cgranier/tabSidian/README.md

 ## Sample Output

-The generated markdown file will have a format similar to the following:
+The generated markdown file will have a default format similar to the following:

 ![](sample-output.png)